Daughter of late redistricting guru reveals more of his work

 A very small number of the documents were used by the lawyers; a state court put the rest under a confidentiality order.
 A Wake County judge ruled in November that more than 100,000 of the documents were no longer subject to the order because they were Thomas Hofeller’s individual work.

-Attorneys, including one representing Hofeller’s business partner, are still fighting over which of the remainin g files should stay secret.
+Attorneys, including one representing Hofeller’s business partner, are still fighting over which of the remaining files should stay secret.
 But Stephanie Hofeller, who was not subject to the order because she isn’t a party in the lawsuit, signaled weeks ago that she would be making many of the documents she obtained public.

 “They belong to everybody, as they are evidence that concern The People, their right to franchise and their access to shared resources,” she wrote in a statement on the website.